mulasik/wta/README.md

 3. As soon as the character sequence building each text version is extracted, it is subsequently split into *text units*.
 A *text unit* is either a sentence version (a so called *SPSF*; it may be a complete sentence: *SEN* or an unfinished sentence: *SEC*) or an *interspace* between sentences (*SIN*) or paragraphs (*PIN*).
 #### Projecting *Sentence Layer* on *Transformation Layer*
 4. Based on the content of the *transforming sequence*, the new, modified, and deleted *text units* are detected.
-5. In the further two processing steps (6 and 7 below), the *interspaces* are left out.
-For the projection of the sentence layer on the transformation layer, only the *SPSFs* (*SENs* or *SECs*) are relevant.
+5. In the next step, THEtool identifies which *text units* or their parts have been impacted by the transformation.
 6. First, the *scope* of the transformation with regards to sentences is defined.
-Depending on the *scope* the transformation is assigned to one of four classes: *in-sentence*, *cross-sentence*, *multi-sentence* and *uni-sentence*.
+Depending on the *scope* the transformation is assigned to one of six classes: *in-sentence*, *uni-sentence*, *multi-sentence*, *cross-sentence*, *no-sentence* and *unknown*.
 An *in-sentence* transformation impacts exactly one SPSF.
-A *uni-sentence* transformation results in producing a new SEN from scratch.
+A *uni-sentence* transformation results in producing a new SEN or SEC from scratch (subcategories *uni-SEN* and *uni-SEC*).
 The remaining two classes always impact more than one SPSF: *cross-sentence* transformation affects parts of exactly two SPSFs.
 A *multi-sentence* transformation impacts at least three SPSFs.
+A *no-sentence" transformation impacts only SINs or PINs.
-7. Next, it is identified which *segments* of SPSFs were impacted by the transformation.
-We distinguish between: *sentence beginning*, *sentence middle*, *sentence end*, and *whole sentence*.
+7. Next, it is identified which *segments* of textunits were impacted by the transformation.
+We distinguish between: *sentence beginning*, *sentence middle*, *sentence end*, *whole sentence*, *whole sentence candidate* and *SIN* or *PIN*.
 #### *Burst Layer* Initialization
 8. The burst layer is created from information on pause duration preceding each transforming sequence and within that transforming sequence.
 The duration of a pause considered relevant for bursts depends on the purpose of the respective analysis, hence our implementation allows for setting different thresholds.
 #### Projecting *Burst Layer* on *Transformation Layer*
 9. Each transforming sequence is segmented into bursts.
-The resulting information on bursts for each transforming sequence is stored in *text history*.
+Each burst within the *transforming sequence* is stored in a *burst* data structure.
+We distinguish between *revision bursts* and *pause bursts*.
 #### *Text History*
 10. Each text version together with a list of *text units* and the results of projecting sentence layer on the transformation layer is stored as a *TPSF* data structure.
 11. Each *TPSF* is addinitally evaluated for its *morphosyntactic relevance* to enable filtering.